REUSE, RECYCLING, AND RECOVERY RATE OF END-OF-LIFE VEHICLES

 Data availabilty

-The data derive from elaborations and estimates based on the information contained in the vehicles section of the single environmental declaration model (MUD).
+The data derives from processing and estimates conducted starting from the information contained in the vehicles section of the single environmental declaration form (MUD).

 Spatial coverage